Contents

 Fortunately, Rust developers have less disruptive ways to deal with the undesired or unexpected.
 And I really like the way this is implemented in Rust.
 Functions can return Result<T,E>, which is an enum with just two variants.
 One for when it comes up with the goods (Ok(T)) and another for the moments when you might need a shoulder cry on (Err(E)).
 The snobby programmer in me wants to point out that this is known as an algebraic data type, but I won't.

 And while we are at it, we are going to experiment with the ability to skip tests.
-That is something that you may want to do when you know that a test –well, maybe some– is broken and you want to run the rest without the background noise.
+That is something you may want to do when you know that a test –well, maybe some– is broken and you want to run the rest without the background noise.
 Preferably, this would happen in the process of refactoring some code, rather than due to having a test that you can't get to work.

 #[test]